 What is the impact of new technologies on humans and society?

-The impact and advantages of technology on our lives today, can simply, not be ignored.
+The impact and advantages of technology on our lives today, cannot be ignored.
 The 21st century has been called the era of science and technology (and now data), especially with the new technology developments and advancements over the last few decades.
-A new society has already been defined recently, the so-called Society 5.0, which was proposed in the 5th Science and Technology Basic Plan as a future society that Japan should aspire to.
-It follows the hunting society (Society 1.0), agricultural society (Society 2.0), industrial society (Society 3.0), and information society (Society 4.0).
-This society will feature enhanced forms of robotics, AI, nanotechnology, and biotechnology, an enhanced Internet of Things, and further exploitation of Big Data.
+We are now living in Society 5.0, term advanced by the 5th Science and Technology Basic Plan.
+Society 5.0 follows the hunting society (Society 1.0), agricultural society (Society 2.0), industrial society (Society 3.0), and information society (Society 4.0) and it will feature enhanced forms of robotics, AI, nanotechnology, and biotechnology, an enhanced Internet of Things, and further exploitation of Big Data.

-On the other hand, it has generated a fierce debate among policy-makers, economists and industry leaders about its societal impact.
+While, on the one hand, technology has made our lives easier in many ways, it has also generated a fierce debate among policy-makers, economists and industry leaders about its societal impact.
 As digitalization disrupts society ever more profoundly, concern is growing about how it is affecting issues such as jobs, wages, inequality, health, resource efficiency and security.